-How does it work?
+How does mindfulness work?

-Mindfulness works by helping you to notice more about yourself and what’s going on around you e.g. sights, smells, sounds, at any given moment.
+Mindfulness works by helping you to notice more about yourself and what’s going on around you (e.g. sights, smells, sounds) at any given moment.
 It can help to silence unhelpful and debilitating thoughts that may be stopping you from enjoying your daily life.

 Notice the little things

-Paying attention to the smaller things in life can have a positive impact on the way we think, because it can wake us up to a lot of sensations that can be really pleasing, but that we often ignore.
+Paying attention to the smaller things in life can have a positive impact on the way we think because it can wake us up to a lot of sensations that can be really pleasing, but that we often ignore.

 Try new things

-To shake things up a bit, why not try taking a different route to the supermarket, or sitting somewhere different when you’re out in the garden?
-Changing up your habits can help you to see the world through fresh eyes and notice new things about your surroundings, again bringing your mind back to the present moment.
+To shake things up a bit, why not try taking a different route to the supermarket or sitting somewhere different when you’re out in the garden?
+Changing up your habits can help you to see the world through fresh eyes and notice new things about your surroundings.
+This will also help bring your mind back to the present moment.

-By acknowledging your thoughts and how you are feeling, without judging why you feel this way you allow your mind to move on without losing your awareness of the present.
-It can also help to label your thoughts as you watch them drive by e.g. ‘that’s my anxious thought about finding a new job’ or ‘that’s my anxious thought about all the things I have to get done by tomorrow.’
+By acknowledging your thoughts and how you’re feeling, without judging why you feel this way, you can allow your mind to move on without losing your awareness of the present.
+Some people also find it helpful to recognise and label their thoughts as they watch them drive by.
+For example, you could say to yourself: “that’s my anxious thought about finding a new job” or “that’s my anxious thought about all the things I have to get done by tomorrow.”

 Let go of the past and stop worrying about the future

-Mindfulness can help us to reconnect with our bodies and the present which prevents us from becoming too wrapped up in our thoughts.
+Mindfulness can help us to reconnect with our bodies and the present moment, which prevents us from becoming too wrapped up in our thoughts.
 Once we do this, we can often see how these thoughts may be driving our emotions and our behaviours.

-When should I do it?
+When should I practise mindfulness?

-You can practice mindfulness at any moment you wish.
-However, when starting out, many people find it easier to build it into their routine by committing to regular times e.g. first thing in the morning or last thing before bed).
+You can practise mindfulness at any moment you wish.
+However, when starting out, many people find it easier to build it into their routine by committing to regular times (e.g. first thing in the morning or last thing before bed).

-Is it for everyone?
+Is mindfulness for everyone?

-How do I get started?
+How do I get started with mindfulness?

-You can practice being in the present moment on your own, whenever is convenient for you.
-It usually helps to start by focusing on small things, for example shutting your eyes for ten minutes and focus only on your breathing, or thinking about how the sun feels on your skin as you walk to work.
+You can practise being in the present moment on your own, whenever is convenient for you.
+It usually helps to start by focusing on small things.
+For example, shutting your eyes for 10 minutes and focusing only on your breathing, or thinking about how the sun feels on your skin as you walk to work.